symbotrans/symbotrans_data/fotrans/README.md

 fotrans is basically a set of data to be used with [symbotrans](https://github.com/abelbabel/symbotrans), the symbol translator.
-With this data set symbtrans will get an application that can translate between mulitple phonetic transcription systems used in the danish laguage.
+With this data set symbotrans will get an application that can translate between mulitple phonetic transcription systems used in the danish laguage.